Bluetooth Dongle for Xbox One: Connect Wireless

 • Skull & Co.
 AudioBox: This adapter is specifically designed for Xbox controllers, plugging into the 3.5mm jack.
 It features Bluetooth 5.0, high-fidelity low-latency codecs, and importantly, includes a built-in microphone for voice chat, allowing for a truly wireless experience even without a headphone mic.
 It’s powered directly by the controller, making it convenient.

 • Aventree AudiCast Plus (or similar low-latency transmitters): Many generic aptX Low Latency audio transmitters can work when plugged into the 3.5mm jack.
 The Aventree series often comes recommended for its focus on low latency, which is critical for gaming.
-While they might not be as integrated as the AudioBox, their audio quality and minimal lag are strong selling points.
 Just ensure they support microphone input if you need it.

 Troubleshooting Common Bluetooth Audio Issues